WordPress/gutenberg/packages/scripts/README.md

 -   `npm start` - starts the build for development.
 -   `npm start:hot` - starts the build for development with "Fast Refresh".
 The page will automatically reload if you make changes to the code.
--   `npm run start:custom` - starts the build for development which contains two entry points and a custom output folder.
+-   `pnpm start:custom` - starts the build for development which contains two entry points and a custom output folder.
 Paths for custom entry points are relative to the project root.

 This script automatically use the optimized config but sometimes you may want to specify some custom options: